-ENG 323 Renaissance Literature (3 hours, fall even years) This course study is sixteenth-century prose and poetry, excluding drama.
+ENG 323 Renaissance Literature (3 hours, offered as announced)

+This course study is sixteenth-century prose and poetry, excluding drama.
 Emphasis on the relationship between the Renaissance and the Reformation, the rise of the English Sonnet, and Spenser.
 Prerequisite: ENG 123.